JAWAHAR-SHREE-RAM/INF502/Assingment1.md

   Date:   Wed Aug 14 23:08:47 2019 -0700

        Creating all files (all empty)

+A visual representation of how a developer's multiple development pipelines have branched and merged over time is produced by the git log graph command.
+In this case, git log —graph —all is used to show all the branches.
+The head master branch is the first to be shown, and changes were made there before more math knowledge was added to the function.
+Then, after creating all of the files, the draft of A.py was inserted.

 ```

 3. Use `git diff BRANCH_NAME` to view the differences from a branch and the current branch.
 Summarize the difference from master to the other branch.